 - Long-term, this report provides hope and assurance that agriculture nutrient losses are being addressed

 - More than 18,000 lbs. of documented phosphorus reduction in 2017

 - There are barriers to water quality in Dane County, such as legacy phosphorus, that are beyond farmer’s control

 About Yahara Pride Farms: Established in 2012, Yahara Pride Farms is a farmer-led 501c(3) non-profit organization that strives to preserve agricultural heritage while simultaneously encouraging farmers to engage in proactive environmental stewardship within the Yahara Watershed.
 Participating farms employ practices that result in the preservation and enhancement of soil and water resources for today, and for generations to come.
-In 2016, farmers in the program reduced phosphorus delivery to Madison lakes and the Yahara River by 11,000 lbs.
-Since 2012, farmers have documented a total phosphorus delivery reduction of 27,000 lbs.
+In 2017, farmers in the program reduced phosphorus delivery to Madison lakes and the Yahara River by 18,000 lbs.
 For more information, visit yaharapridefarms.org.